|

 Sichuan Opera (Chuan

-different dramas were brought in to blend with the local dialect,
+Sichuan, different dramas were brought in to blend with the local

-customs, folk music and dances.
-Gradually, brisk humorous Sichuan
+dialect, customs, folk music and dances.
+Gradually, brisk humorous

-Opera, reflecting Sichuan culture, came into being.
-Face changing is
+Sichuan Opera, reflecting Sichuan culture, came into being.
+Face

-the highlight of Sichuan Opera.
-It is said that ancient people painted
+changing is the highlight of Sichuan Opera.
+It is said that ancient

-their faces to drive away wild animals.
-Sichuan Opera absorbs this
+people painted their faces to drive away wild animals.
+Sichuan Opera

-ancient skill and perfects it into an art.
-There are three types of
+absorbs this ancient skill and perfects it into an art.
+There are

-face changes.
-The Wiping Mask routine, the Blowing Mask routine which
+three types of face changes.
+The Wiping Mask routine, the Blowing

 Use your browsers "Go Back" button to return to the